Inbound SMS API

-- Customer has to provide standard HTTP(S) web server which can process HTTP GET or HTTP POST request
+- You has to provide standard HTTP(S) web server which can process HTTP GET or HTTP POST request

-- Customer has to provide full URL of the script which will accept incoming request.
+- You has to provide full URL of the script which will accept incoming request.
 Parameter names in URL can be defined by customer.

-- List of available parameter values is defined bellow.
+- List of available parameter values is defined below.

 - HTTP(S) request fields are encoded using UTF-8 encoding

-- In case of HTTPS Customer can provide SSL certificate (physically or otherwise) so additional level of security can be achieved by checking is SSL certificate valid.
+- In case of HTTPS You can provide SSL certificate (physically or otherwise) so additional level of security can be achieved by checking is SSL certificate valid.